b-there

 Hearing the words “I have cancer” from a loved one can be scary and overwhelming.
 Unanswered questions may include: What’s ahead?
 What do I do?
 What do I say?
 How do I act?
 How can I help?
 Am I capable of being by their side through thick and thin?

-The b-there program provides the tools and resources that improve empathy and understanding, strengthen communication, and help patients and their social support network stay connected throughout treatment and beyond.
+The b-there program provides the tools and resources that improve empathy and understanding, strengthen communication, and help adolescents and young adults with cancer and their social support network stay connected throughout treatment and beyond.

 BE PRESENT NOT PERFECT